dario617/kvs-dns-benchmarking/README.md

 ## Run and configuration

-Basic configuration requires a no root user, the IP addresses of each machine, and tests configs like which server to test, what test to run, and others.
-Modify the files ansible/inventory/hosts and ansible/playbooks/group_vars/all.
+Basic configuration requires a non root user, the IP addresses of each machine, and tests configs like which server to test, what test to run, and others.
+Modify the files:
+* ansible/inventory/hosts
+* ansible/playbooks/group_vars/all.
+* tests.conf

 Once the variables are written just run and follow the prompts:
 ```